jaypolansky1/job-finder/README.md

 ## Data Freshness

-Job listings are refreshed daily.
+Job listings are refreshed periodically.
 Use ` GET /api/v1/status ` to check the latest aggregator run.

 ## Contact